GloriousRedLeader/uo-razor-enhanced/README.md

 A couple of **resource gathering** scripts.
 Use with caution.
 Don't break any rules.
 Includes fishing on a boat (also crab fishing), lumberjacking, and mining.

 **BOD Builder** script to automate crafting and filling small bods.
 Highly configurable.
-Should support all crafting professions (currently just blacksmithy).
+Current support for Alchemy, Tailoring, Inscription, and Blacksmithy.

 **Move Items** scripts to put things in various containers.
 I bind about 3 of these to the M key (shift + M,alt + M) lots of use cases.